gmirsky/zth-k8s-postgresql/README.md

 Before deploying, check that `cluster-example.yaml` has the proper configuration for your environment.

-If you are using AWS to back up you wiil need to comment out the Azure section of the backup stanza and uncomment the AWS section and supply the correct S3 bucket name and path in `destinationPath`
+If you are using AWS to back up you will need to comment out the Azure section of the backup stanza and uncomment the AWS section and supply the correct S3 bucket name and path in `destinationPath`

 If using Azure, you will  need to change the name of the Azure storage account in `destinationPath` to the one you deployed in your Azure account.